 What to pack

-What you need to bring depends both on where you will be going as well as the requirements of your horse sanctuary.
+What you need to bring depends both on where you will be going as well as the requirements of your horse volunteer project.
 Hence, it is best to contact someone at your program and ask for pointers.
-Definitely bring all of the medications that you desperately need along with personal items such as photos of your loved ones or other trinkets that will make you miss home less.
+Definitely bring all of the medications that you might need along with personal items such as photos of your loved ones or other trinkets that will make you miss home less.
 On top of that, comfort foods, which come in a sealed package, are also great to take with you.